DominikUrbaniak/ros2_distributed_control_system/README.md

 # Distributed Control System using ROS 2

-This repository links three experiments:
+This repository contains three experiments:

 1) a robotic push experiment simulated with Gazebo11 that is delayed by a sample latency from measurements at Aalborg University.